callpraths/callpraths.github.io/_posts/2018-10-28-review-shuurman-2000.markdown

 scholars shifted their focus from _inequality in the third world_ to _diversity in the third world_.
 This change of focus was a knee-jerk reaction and had unintended consequences for the field.
 Whereas the original subject of discourse was well defined, if narrowly because of the lack of diversity attributed to the various nations, the new focus is an ill-defined notion with vague theoretical underpinnings and unstated objectives.
 This deconstructionist attack on ideals is all too common across the various branches of humanities.
-[Viktor E Frankl][philosophy-book] advises post-deconstructionist philosophers to avoid the trap of mere reaction to the deconstruction.
+Viktor E Frankl [advises post-deconstructionist philosophers][philosophy-book] to avoid the trap of mere reaction to the deconstruction.
 Instead, he advises renewed commitment to the goals of the scholarly pursuit, because the goals are in a sense external to the theory being attacked.
 He then builds a reflexive approach to theorizing that internalizes the problems brought into light by the deconstructionists.
 The author, in the current article beautifully translates this advice to development studies.